Altra Solstice XT review

 The Metcon and Nanos are both heavier than the Solstice XT and the F-Lite 235.
 They also both have really high heels and snug toe boxes that feel unnatural and obstruct lower leg biomechanics.

-The Solstice XT is a remarkable shoe.
 To my knowledge, it is the only lightweight cross-trainer that provides both zero drop and wide toe box.

 Most cross-trainers are extremely constrictive.
 They try to squeeze the feet to prevent them from slipping around during dynamic lateral movements but leave the feet feeling bunched-up, preventing optimal lower leg performance.